logzio/logz-docs/_source/user-guide/infrastructure-monitoring/custom-metrics.md

 * Avoid metric analytics and aggregations.
   Avoid adding a timestamp.
   Avoid the fields `tag` and `tags`.

+* Stack metrics that share the same dimensions in the same document to send them more efficiently.

 * Keep in mind that arrays are not well-supported.